ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 These notes are of interest for people developing Elektra:

+- We now use `clang-reformat-5.0` for formatting.
+  Please upgrade your clang.
 - Build Agent v2 was added to speed up `jenkins build all please`, thanks to Armin Wurzinger.
 - Travis maintenance (Qt 5 and other problems),